 SPECIAL DRESS DAY/STUDENT ACTIVITIES

 Clothes worn at all student activities, including sporting events and dances, are to reflect an attitude of agreement with Maranatha’s values of modesty and appropriateness.
 Clothes should be neat, clean and in good repair.
 Clothing with emblems that exalt groups or movements contrary to Biblical standards is not acceptable.
-Requests for permission to wear non-uniform dress shall be submitted to the Dean of Students and reviewed and/or granted in his/her sole discretion.
+Requests for permission to wear non-uniform dress shall be submitted to the Director of Student Services and reviewed and/or granted in his/her sole discretion.
 This includes non-uniform dress by all groups, clubs, classes, athletic teams, etc. See also Special Dress and Game Day Dress on the following pages.

 - Clothes with low-cut necklines (front or back), open-mesh or sheer fabric are not to be worn